 Does landslip ground exist elsewhere?
 Yes.
 About 20% of Tasmania is affected by landslip (search Tasmania’s Landslip Hazard Areas online) and the mountain appears prominently: its entire eastern face—and on it the cable car—lies on ground with “deep-seated slide susceptibility” (Rosetta Scenario).

 Landslip is not news.
-During convict times buildings sometimes failed catastrophically within a short time of construction, some due to the Rosetta Scenario.
-Taroona has a well-known landslip where housing is now banned.
-The Hobart City Council was aware of the instability on top of the mountain—so wary they moved the site of their Observation Shelter to avoid it.
+During colonial times buildings sometimes failed catastrophically within a short time of construction, some due to the Rosetta Scenario.
+Taroona has a well-known landslip where housing is banned.
+The Hobart City Council was aware of the instability on top of the mountain—so wary they re-sited their Observation Shelter to avoid it.
 The MWCC does not have that flexibility.

 The best the MWCC could achieve was to position their Pinnacle Centre on the zone’s western edge (Edge?
 It might well be a precipice).
 The cableway’s “Tower 3”, however, is smack bang in the zone.
 Below, Towers 2 and 1 are on fair ground, but the Base Station is almost surrounded by “mountain debris flow susceptibility conditions”, and the Access Road is similarly vexed.

 The MWCC may project confidence, but local planning authorities will tremble.
 They who approved a development in a Rosetta Scenario zone could not write a get-out-of-jail clause long enough to escape.
 They would be making themselves liable.
 An insurance company is likely to be even less sanguine.
 They would consider not only Rosetta but the more awful scenario of Thredbo.
 In 1997 a landslide down that mountain in NSW killed 18 people.
-Water from heavy rain, melting snow and a water main. fractured by soil creep. dislodged thousands of tons of rock.
-The State Government of New South Wales paid $40 million out-of-court to settle it.
+Water from heavy rain, melting snow and a water main (fractured by soil creep) dislodged thousands of tons of rock.
+The State Government of New South Wales paid $40 million out-of-court to settle Thredbo.